NanoCalc/FRETCalc/README.md

 </p>

-**Förster Resonance Energy Transfer Calculator (FRET-Calc)** is a Python GUI software that analyzes experimental data for molar extinction coefficient of the acceptor, emission spectrum of the donor, and the refractive index spectrum of the donor/acceptor blend.
-Therefore, the main goal of this software is to obtain the principal parameters involved in FRET process, such as: (i) Effective refractive index, (ii) overlap integral, (iii) Förster radius, (iii) FRET efficiency and (iv) FRET rate.
+**Förster Resonance Energy Transfer Calculator (`FRETCalc`)** is an user-friendly GUI software that analyzes experimental data for molar extinction coefficient of the acceptor, emission spectrum of the donor and the refractive index spectrum of the donor/acceptor blend.<br>
+Therefore, the main goal of this software is to obtain the main parameters involved in the FRET process, such as:

+- Effective refractive index
+- Overlap integral
+- Förster radius
+- FRET efficiency
+- FRET rate

-FRET-Calc has a free license.
-The software executables are available for download on [*Unix*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRETCalc-Unix-1.0-alpha), [*Windows*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRETCalc-Windows-v1.0-alpha) and [*macOS*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRET-Calc-macOS-v1.0-alpha) operational systems.
+The software binaries can be downloaded for [*Unix*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRETCalc-Unix-1.0-alpha), [*Windows*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRETCalc-Windows-v1.0-alpha) and [*macOS*](https://github.com/FRETCalc/FRETCalc/releases/tag/FRET-Calc-macOS-v1.0-alpha) operating systems.

-**How to refer to the FRET-Calc program in publications:**
-FRET parameters were calculated using the FRET-Calc program.
+You can refer to the use of this software by linking [this repo](https://github.com/FRETCalc/FRETCalc) or [our website](https://nanocalc.org) in your article.

-**Find out more about our research groups:** [*DiNE*](https://dineufpr.wixsite.com/dineufpr) and [*NAMOR*](http://sites.if.ufrj.br/namor/)
+Find out more about our research groups: [*DiNE*](https://dineufpr.wixsite.com/dineufpr) and [*NAMOR*](http://sites.if.ufrj.br/namor/).

 # Authors
 * [Leandro Benatto](https://orcid.org/0000-0001-9976-3574)<sup>a,b</sup>